wp-plugins/catalog/readme.txt

 * Add Default Price and Market Price to each product of the catalog.
 Market Price appears crossed out.
 * "More" button for the redirection to the Product Page.
 * Product page displaying the image thumbnail as the main product image when hovering over it.
-* Possibility to add parameter specifications to a category and inherit them to the products under that category
+* Possibility to add parameter specifications to a category and inherit them to the products under that category.
-* Possibility to publish only specific category products for each page
+* Possibility to publish only specific category products for each page.
 * Possibility to connect catalog with other pages including HTML links within the product description.
+* Review editing possibility for the products in Products section.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: